Developer Console

 Q7: What items can I sell using payment methods other than Amazon In-App Purchasing?

-For physical goods and services intended for customers to access or use outside the app, you must use payment methods other than the Amazon IAP API.
+For physical goods and services intended for customers to access or use outside the app, you must use payment methods other than the Amazon IAP APIs.
 Use credit card/third party payment services for the following purchases:

 • Clothing, groceries, electronics